|Mon. 05/14/18 11:59 PM Eastern Time|

 Training and/or Education:

-Bachelor’s Degree in Planning.
+Bachelor’s Degree in Planning, Geography, or Public Policy.
 Master's degree in planning preferred.

 Licenses or Certificates: